cbdq-io/docker-grype/README.md

 ## Environment Variables

 - `ADD_CPES_IF_NONE` (_optional_): If set to 1, set the `--add-cpes-if-none`
   when running the Grype command.
-Otherwise the flag will not be set (the default behaviour).
+By default, this flag will not be set.
+- `BY_CVE` (_optional_): If set to 1, set the `--by-cve` flag when
+  running the Grype command.
+This will orient results by CVE instead of the original vulnerability ID when possible.
+A possibly unwanted side affect of using this flag will be replacing non-CVE vulnerabilities with the CVE equivalent as they become available.
+By default, this flag will not be set.
 - `DOCKER_PASSWORD` (_optional_): If used with `DOCKER_USERNAME` (and
   optionally with `DOCKER_SERVER`) will login to Docker to transfer the image for scanning.